Archit-Kohli/multi-script-emotion-classification/README.md

-### This notebook was used for a kaggle competition
+### This notebook was used for the below kaggle competition
 https://www.kaggle.com/competitions/emoti-code-multi-script-emotion-classification-rel/overview